check-spelling-sandbox/Azure-Sentinel/DataConnectors/Fluentd-VMSS/README.md

 The ARM template includes the cloud init files which runs commands on the VM instance when it is deployed.

-***NOTE: You will need to register for the Free GeoLite Database and provide a URL that cloud-init can download the datebase (GeoLite2-City.mmdb) it from.
+***NOTE: You will need to register for the Free GeoLite Database and provide a URL that cloud-init can download the database (GeoLite2-City.mmdb) it from.
 See https://dev.maxmind.com/geoip/geoip2/geolite2/***

 ## Deploy RedHat VMSS